Skip to main content

 Configuration

-The personalization's entire configuration is displayed in the extension.
+The personalization's entire configuration appears in the extension.

 You will find the information that is normally in the console.